XiaoyanWork/MMSED/README.md

 ## Dataset
 The CrisisMMD dataset version 2.0 can be downloaded from [CrisisMMD](https://crisisnlp.qcri.org/crisismmd.html).

-Codes for processing the data and creat social stream is at './ReIMvent/data'.
+The codes for processing the data and creating social stream are at './ReIMvent/data'.